oetiker/net-ldap-spnego/README.md

 # EXAMPLE

-The included example script `eg/mojolite-demo.pl` shows how to use the module to implement NTLM authentication for a [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) webapplication.
-Use the following steps to run:
+The included example script `eg/mojolite-demo.pl` shows how to use the module to implement NTLM authentication for a [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) web application.

+Use the following steps to run the demo:

 ```
 $ perl Makefile.PL